-With these limitations in mind, Australian researchers currently use the following broad population estimations for LGBTQ+ people18:
+With these limitations in mind, Australian researchers currently use the following broad population estimations for LGBTQ+ people:

-According to the 2020 ABS General Social Survey (GSS), approximately 4% (or 773,000) of the Australian population identify as gay, lesbian, bisexual, or another term to describe their sexual orientation (shortened in this section when referring to this survey as GLB+).
-This marks a 1% total increase and roughly 33% proportional increase to self-reported GLB+ compared to 2019 (3%) and is consistent with estimates from other Australian population studies.19 Neither this, nor any other existing Australian population survey, appears to provide specific data on other sexual orientations, such as 'queer' or 'pansexual'.
+- According to the 2020 ABS General Social Survey (GSS), approximately 4% (or 773,000) of the Australian population identify as gay, lesbian, bisexual, or another term to describe their sexual orientation (shortened in this section when referring to this survey as GLB+).
+This marks a 1% total increase and roughly 33% proportional increase to self-reported GLB+ compared to 2019 (3%) and is consistent with estimates from other Australian population studies.
+Neither this, nor any other existing Australian population survey, appears to provide specific data on other sexual orientations, such as 'queer' or 'pansexual'. - The Second Australian Study of Health and Relationships (ASHR2) found that a higher proportion of Australians reported attraction or sexual interaction with people of the same gender - approximately 19% of women and 9% of men.